 New Mexico enacted its initial telehealth coverage law in 2013 but restrictive language limited telemedicine adoption.
 New Mexico recently passed SB354, “Health Coverage for Telemedicine” amends New Mexico’s current telehealth commercial insurance coverage laws to implement complete parity.

-Kentucky recently created and passed new sections to their Senate Bill 112 for telehealth, effective July 1, 2019, widening the scope of payment parity, eliminating adoption barriers, and allows the home to be an originating site.
+Kentucky recently created and passed new sections to their SB112 for telehealth, effective July 1, 2019, widening the scope of payment parity, eliminating adoption barriers, and allows the home to be an originating site.